kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 avoid adding extra status writes only for the trace.
 Before Beta, the KEP should include either scalability test results or analysis showing the maximum added status size for supported HPA metric counts.

+Enabling this feature increases HPA object size by O(number of configured HPA metrics).
+The Alpha API is intentionally bounded to one latest decision and coarse enum values to limit that growth.

 ### Troubleshooting